-Our Company proposes to utilize ₹810.00 Lakhs for capital expenditure towards construction of warehouse at Khasra No. 869/80 At Village Salawas, Teh, Luni district, Jodhpur, India and said land is taken on lease from Mr. Manish Dhariwal and Ms. Shakshi Dhariwal wide lease agreement dated May 04, 2023.
+Our Company proposes to utilize ₹810.00 Lakhs for capital expenditure towards construction of warehouse at Khasra No. 869/80 At Village Salawas, the, Luni district, Jodhpur, India and said land is taken on lease from Mr. Manish Dhariwal and Ms. Shakshi Dhariwal wide lease agreement dated May 04, 2023.

 Our company is engaged in the business of trading of comprehensive range of Wax and Industrial Chemicals.
-To meet our PAN India presence and ensure timely supply of our products, we have one processing unit and five warehouses situated at Jodhpur, Rajasthan, two warehouses situated at Bhiwandi, Maharashtra, one warehouse situated at Ahmedabad, Gujarat, and one warehouse at Mundra, Dist.
+To meet our PAN India presence and ensure timely supply of our products, we have one processing unit and three warehouses situated at Jodhpur, Rajasthan, one warehouse situated at Bhiwandi, Maharashtra, one warehouse situated at Ahmedabad, Gujarat, and one warehouse at Mundra, Dist.
 Kachchh, Gujarat, respectively.
 We also follow an outsourcing model for running our warehouses situated at Bhiwandi, Ahmedabad, and Mundra to ensure timely delivery of our products to customers across geographies.
 Our company maintains an efficient and well-managed supply chain.
 This efficiency results in reduced lead times, minimized inventory costs, and improved overall responsiveness to market changes.
-As a cost-effective measure, we procure the goods and stock the same in our respective warehouses and supply locally.
-Hence reducing the cost of transportation without compromising on the quality of the material procured which also ensures a continuous supply of products.
-Such streamlined supply chain operations provides a significant competitive advantage in our industry, where timeliness and efficiency are crucial factors.
-A streamlined supply chain enables the company to adjust its operations promptly, ensuring it meets evolving customer needs.
-By consistently delivering quality products and maintaining customer satisfaction, our Company fosters long-term success.

-Our warehouse facilities are equipped to store a wide and diverse range of products, as well as several components used in our products.
-Currently, we operate from five out of eight warehouses, including our processing unit facilities situated at Jodhpur, Bhiwandi, Ahmedabad, and Mundra, Dist.
-Kachchh.
-We intend to centralize these operations with our initiative to invest in a proposed warehouse facility located at Khasra No. 869/80, Village Salawas, Teh, Luni district, Jodhpur, India.
+As a cost-effective measure, we intend to centralize these operations with our initiative to invest in a proposed warehouse facility located at Khasra No. 869/80, Village Salawas, Teh, Luni district, Jodhpur, India.
 We have rented the said land from Mr. Manish Dhariwal and Ms. Shakshi Dhariwal, promoters of our company, and we are planning to set up a centralized warehouse facility for operations.
+Centralized warehousing facilitates economies of scale by consolidating inventory into one location.
+This consolidation optimizes storage and distribution processes, leading to reduced costs per unit stored.
+By managing inventory centrally, businesses can streamline operations, coordinate logistics more effectively, and leverage bulk purchasing advantages.
+Furthermore, centralization enables faster and more reliable order fulfillment.
+With all inventory in one place, businesses can respond quickly to customer orders, minimizing lead times and ensuring timely delivery.
+This enhances customer satisfaction by meeting expectations for prompt service and reliable product availability.

+In essence, centralized warehousing shall not only improve cost efficiency through economies of scale but also enhances operational agility and customer service capabilities, making it a strategic advantage for businesses aiming to optimize their supply chain management.
 This concentration of our centralized warehouse activities under a single roof would enable us to achieve greater efficiency in reducing the time and cost of supplying our products.
 In line with our focus to provide diversified product solutions and to develop better control over our supply chain, thus improving our margins.